 • Taking no action as the concern raised does not constitute a safeguarding one; • Monitor the situation and review again; • Consult with an external agency (e.g. statutory agencies or NSPCC Helpline if in the UK) or the Safeguarding Lead; or • Make a formal referral to statutory services (children’s services and police, if a crime may have been committed) and only if it is safe and appropriate to do so depending on the country where the child or adult lives and the systems they have in place.

-Step 3a In countries which have developed and trustworthy systems and legislation for protection, the Safeguarding Manager (or Lead) should make an immediate referral into children’s services (or equivalent) and the police (if a crime may have been committed) having first discussed this decision with the Safeguarding Lead.
+Step 3a In countries which have developed and trustworthy systems and legislation for protection, the Safeguarding Manager (or Lead) should make an immediate referral into children’s services (or equivalent) and the police (if a crime may have been committed) having first discussed this decision with the Safeguarding Trustee.
 When this course of action is taken there is a need to consider whether to get consent or notify the person or their parents/carers of the action being taken.
 See Annex x about information sharing and confidentiality to help guide decision making about this aspect of safeguarding.

 Annex 4b - How to proceed with a safeguarding incident report where it is against a QCT Representative(s)